AhmedTarekHasan/ApplicationSettingsAsAnAsset/README.md

 # Application Settings As An Asset
-### How To Centralize Your Web Application Settings And Decouple Your Code From Back-End Dependent Logic and Code
+### How To Centralize Your Web Application Settings and Decouple Your Code From Back-End Dependent Logic and Code

 <br/>